StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/college-decisions-career.md

 For example, some people know from a very young age that they want to do X, subsequently pursue X relentlessly, and are now in fact happily doing X. On the other hand, other people are dead-set on doing Y, spend some time in college studying Y, and then go off and end up graduating with a degree in Z, which wasn't even on their radar before

 How then is a person giving advice supposed to know the first type of person from the second type of person?
-(Hint: they can't).
+It really is not possible to know.
 The best we can do then is speak in terms of generalities.
-These often sound somewhat unhelpful and vague, but at least they aren't likely to drastically mislead.
+These generalities often seem somewhat unhelpful ("well no duh!) and vague, but at least they aren't likely to drastically mislead.
 In terms of these:

 {{% application %}}